 The two goals of this blog post are to help prevent distracted driving accidents, and to show how distracted driving could be proven in a personal injury case.

-If you were injured by a distracted driver, and seek to recover damages and compensation, give us a call at 845-600-0000 to set up a free consultation at our offices in Kingston or Poughkeepsie.
+If you were injured by a distracted driver, and seek to recover damages and compensation, give us a call at 845-600-0000 to set up a free consultation at our offices in Kingston, Poughkeepsie or New Windsor, NY.

 Here’s what we can say about distracted driving: